RamiLup/Very-Slow-Arduino-IDE-Compilation-Symptom/README.md

 ![image](https://github.com/RamiLup/Very-Slow-Arduino-IDE-Compilation-Symptom/assets/42478562/08a564e8-dfcd-4de0-9a8b-94a8fbcf74c2)

 This is very strange.
 The compiler is not supposed to verify hundreds of library files each time a compilation process is performed.
-Even so it might do it  at the first compilation process of the project, and after that it should only go over files which have been modified.
+Even so, it might do so during the first compilation process of the project, and after that, it should only go over files that have been modified.

 In other words, even if the first compilation process might take ~8 minutes, the second should be much shorter.

-At this point, and after all the tests I did, there wasn't much left to test, so I thought that there might be a problem in the Arduino IDE software...
+At this point, and after all the tests I conducted, there wasn't much left to test.
+Therefore, I thought that there might be a problem with the Arduino IDE software.

 ### **The fourth and the last test:**
 My last test was very short.
 I have added the Visual Micro Arduino plugin to the Visual Studio development environment.

-So far, I haven't used Visual Studio for Arduino projects.
+So far, I haven't used Visual Studio for the development of my Arduino projects.

-Performing a compilation process for the same code endwed very fast! it took less than 30 seconds using my computer, and not on the fast virtual machine.
+Performing the first compilation process for the same code ended very fast!
+It took less than 30 seconds using my local computer, and not on the fast virtual machine.

+I have no doubt that it would have been much faster if I had tested it on the virtual computer I set up.

-The paradox here is that the installation of Visual Micro pluging for Arduino relies on the installation of Arduino IDE and its libraries, which are already installed on the computer.
+The paradox here is that the installation of the Visual Micro plugin relies on the installation of Arduino IDE and its libraries.

 # Conclusion

-Most likely the problem is in the Arduino IDE settings or there is a bug in the two versions I have checked.
+Most likely, the problem lies in the Arduino IDE settings, or there is a bug in the two versions I have checked.

-The compilation process using the Arduino IDE is not performed optimally for some Arduino boards / libraries.
+The compilation process using the Arduino IDE is not performed optimally for certain Arduino boards/libraries.

-Maybe there are some configuration files which I have missed in the Arduino IDE settings which can configure the compliation prosses to be much more efficient ?
+Perhaps there are some configuration files that I have overlooked in the Arduino IDE settings, which can be configured to make the compilation process much more efficient?

-### Therefore, here is my solution for anyone who encounters the same phenomenon of very long compilation time using the Arduino IDE:
+### Therefore, I present my solution for individuals facing the challenge of
+### excessively long compilation times while using the Arduino IDE:

 ### Install **Visual Studio** [microsoft.com](https://visualstudio.microsoft.com/) and then add the Arduino plugin **Visual Micro** [https://www.visualmicro.com and Visual Studio ](https://www.visualmicro.com/)

 ![image](https://github.com/RamiLup/Very-Slow-Arduino-IDE-Compilation-Symptom/assets/42478562/fc378d67-f6cd-43cf-8262-48bfe1d60dd7)

-The first compilation process can still take more time then usuale, but all the other shall take the minimum time needed.
+The first compilation process can still take longer, but all the others shall take the minimum time needed.